It's just another manufactured holiday. It doesn't matter. Right?

 I’m certainly not comparing a fatal addiction to credit card and student loan debt.
 That would be as silly as it would be insensitive — although I have written how “financial anxiety” has been shown to shorten life spans.

 However, I believe we can draw comparisons to the stigma between these problems.
-Addiction counselors have long been aware that many Americans suffering from alcoholism are simply too embarrassed to seek help, even when they acknowledge they have a problem they can’t cope with on their own.
+Addiction counselors are aware that many Americans suffering from alcoholism are simply too embarrassed to seek help, even when they acknowledge they have a problem they can’t cope with on their own.

 Once we hurdle that psychological barrier, we work on ways to conquer the actual debt.
 We usually succeed.